inspec/inspec-aws/docs/resources/aws_waf_rule.md

 ## Syntax

-Ensure that a Rule exists.
+Ensure that a WAF rule exists.

     describe aws_waf_rule(rule_id: 'RULE_ID') do
       it { should exist }